marketingstarz/laravel-demo/README.md

 This project is a small sandbox application used to better understand how common user issues show up across different systems.

 It is not a production app and is not meant to be deployed.
-Its purpose is learning, comparison, and practicing how to reason through real customer-facing issues.
+Its purpose is to simulate real customer-facing issues.

 Live sandbox URL:
 https://sandbox.epicworldmarket.com/